-- 9 Where To Stay In San Diego
+What To Do In San Diego At Night

 I lived in San Diego for four years while attending college, and I’ve returned hundreds of times over the years.
 I really love this town!
 The ocean is always nearby, the vibe is relaxed, and the weather is nearly perfect year round.
 There are dozens of sandy beaches, famous parks filled with history, and so many good restaurants it will take a lifetime to try them all.